 - Are they making strategic commitments?
 Do they represent your company in negotiations with vendors, tech providers, and agencies?
 Do they control the budget?
 Or, are they using these resources after the contract has been signed?
 Would they represent your hospital in a negotiation with a major social media platform or just manage your presence on the platform?

 - Are they setting the strategy?
 Are they creating the strategy, getting buy-in, and reporting results to leadership?
 Or, are they exclusively focused on executing the social media strategy that others create?

 - Could they represent your company in a discussion with VPs from major hospitals?

 The Application Process

 When you make a nomination, you represent that the nominee is a senior decision maker with substantial professional experience and social media sophistication.
-They are ready to represent your brand to a group of senior leaders.
+They are ready to represent your hospital to a group of senior leaders.